DataDog/documentation/content/developers/dogstatsd.md

 ## Send metrics and events using dogstatsd and the shell

-For Linux and other Unix-like OS, we will used Bash.
+For Linux and other Unix-like OS, we use Bash.
-For Windows we'll need Powershell and [powershell-statsd](https://github.com/joehack3r/powershell-statsd/blob/master/send-statsd.ps1), a simple Powershell function that will take care of the network bits for us.
+For Windows we'll need Powershell and [powershell-statsd](https://github.com/joehack3r/powershell-statsd/blob/master/send-statsd.ps1), a simple Powershell function that takes care of the network bits for us.

-The idea behind Dogstatsd is simple: create a message that will contain information about your metric/event, and send it to a collector over UDP on port 8125.
+The idea behind Dogstatsd is simple: create a message that contains information about your metric/event, and send it to a collector over UDP on port 8125.
 The message format can be found [here](#datagram-format).

 ### Sending metrics